 Instructions

-- Prepare vegetables: Gently boil the potatoes and carrots in salted water, covered, for several minutes until fully cooked but still firm.
-Drain and set aside to cool completely then cut into small cubes and set aside.TIP: If cooking the vegetables in the same pot you will probably have to take the carrots out of the pot a little sooner than the potatoes (these might take longer to cook).
-Also, if cooking the vegetables unpeeled you do not have to add salt to the pot.
+- Prepare vegetables: Gently boil the potatoes and carrots in salted water (add approx.½ tsp salt), covered, for several minutes until fully cooked but still firm.
+Drain and set aside to cool completely then cut into small cubes and set aside.TIP: If cooking the vegetables in the same pot you may want to take the carrots out of the pot a little sooner than the potatoes (these might take longer to cook).
 See post for other methods of preparing vegetables.

 - Boil eggs: In the meantime, boil the eggs.
 Place the eggs in a small pot, add water, cover and bring to the boil then remove from the heat and set aside, still covered, for about 8 minutes.
 Drain then immerse in ice water for 1-2 minutes (after 30 seconds add more ice water if required).
 Drain the eggs, peel then finely dice.
 Set aside.